rr1017/Warp-firmware/README.md

 # Fall detector project for 4B25
-Ruben Ruiz-Mateos Serrano, CRSid = rr632
+Ruben Ruiz-Mateos Serrano, CRSid = rr632, Hughes Hall
 ---

 *This repository is based on the `Warp-firmware` repository provided by Prof. Stanley-Marbell.*